Latest News

 In order to ensure that Turkey's electricity suppliers continue to purchase coal, Russian coal exporters discounted their prices in comparison with other coal vendors.
 As a result, they have gained a majority share of Turkey’s coal purchases starting 2022.

 Data from commodity intelligence firm Kpler show that Russia has provided roughly 88% (or more) of Turkey's imports of coal so far in 2025.
-This compares to a share of approximately 24% between 2018 and 2021.
+This compares to an average of 24% between 2018 and 2021.

 The steady supply of coal has led to a reduced demand in Turkey for natural gas, which is more expensive.
 Gas-fired power plants supplied only 19% the electricity in Turkey last year.